Cyber-Chic/Cyber-Chic/README.md

 *   **CREATIVE STEM DESIGN** — I also design beginner-friendly science lessons focused on foundational physics, including a cosmic time capsule and a custom solar lightsail project.

     My flagship lesson, the *10-Second Space-Only Photon Rocket*, challenges students to build active rocket models using household materials to explore the laws of light propulsion and velocity limits.

 *   **3D GALAXY VISUALIZER** — For digital demonstrations, my lessons utilize a custom canvas where my poems—written about real cosmic phenomena—are procedurally mapped into a simulated celestial environment.
 The code generates an active backdrop of flickering stars to evoke the feeling of tracking cosmic targets.

-    Selected snapshot iterations of these starry maps are printed as physical postcards to accompany my treasures across the Kármán line via **[commercial rocket manifests](https://www.clubforfuture.org/postcards)**, while this interactive map serves as a direct gateway for participants to launch their own active scientific contributions across open astronomy networks.
+    This interactive engine serves as a direct launchpad for participants to submit their own active scientific contributions across open astronomy networks.
+Selected snapshot iterations of these starry maps are printed as physical postcards to accompany my treasures across the Kármán line on **[official space missions](https://www.clubforfuture.org/postcards)**.

 <br>

 <div align="center">
   <table>
     <tr>